kazupon/vue-sfc-playground/README.md

-# :lollipop: vue-uniroll-playground
+# :lollipop: vue-sfc-playground

 > :warning: WIP, This repo is experimental !

-SFC building on the browser with [uniroll](https://github.com/mizchi/uniroll)
+SFC on deman building on the browser with [uniroll](https://github.com/mizchi/uniroll)

 Demo: https://gallant-archimedes-7cf916.netlify.app/